Skip to content

 FCT Multiple Match

-The Custom Fields tab holds all the fields created within the Application Entity in the Custom Fields section of the Manager Portal.
-These fields are created by your System Administrators or Managers as per the needs of your company.
+The Custom Fields tab contains all fields created within the Application Entity in the Custom Fields section of the Manager Portal.
+These fields are created by your System Administrators or Managers based on your organization's specific needs.

-Note: We do not map custom fields due to their dynamic nature.
-These fields can be created, changed, and deleted at any time so we cannot count on them to be reliable inputs for mappings in general.
+Note: Custom fields are not mapped due to their dynamic nature.
+These fields can be created, modified, or deleted at any time and are therefore not reliable inputs for general mappings.

 Edit the Custom Fields Tab

-Note: If the Property Details pop-up was accessed through the Loan Details widget, updates to this tab may only be done when the widget is in edit mode.
+Note: If the Property Details pop-up was accessed through the Loan Details widget, updates to this tab may only be made when the widget is in edit mode.

-The Existing Mortgages tab holds the data relating to any existing mortgages associated with the subject property.
-On this tab, you have the option to view, add, edit, or delete existing mortgages.
-Additionally, you can choose the payoff method for these mortgages, which includes paying from proceeds, prior to advance, or selecting none.
+The Existing Mortgages tab contains data relating to any existing mortgages associated with properties listed in the application, including the subject property.
+This tab is unique to each property's Property Details pop-up.
+Within this tab, you can view, add, edit, or delete existing mortgages, and select a payoff method for each mortgage (pay from proceeds, prior to advance, or none).

-The tab is structured as a data table with columns that can be customized, and offers inline edit functionality.
-You can access all the same features and functionality in the Existing Mortgages tab within the Loan Details widget.
+The tab is structured as a customizable data table with inline editing functionality.
+The same features and functionality are also available in the Existing Mortgages tab within the Loan Details widget.

-Note: If the Property Details pop-up was accessed through the Loan Details widget, updates to this tab may only be done when the widget is in edit mode.
+Note: If the Property Details pop-up was accessed through the Loan Details widget, updates to this tab may only be made when the widget is in edit mode.

 Customize the Existing Mortgages Table